olatunjiabel/sc200-soc-portfolio/PROJECT-9-XDR-Multi-Alert-Correlation/README.md

 ### 7. Escalation and Documentation

 The incident would be escalated to the appropriate IT and Security Operations teams, with full documentation of findings, timeline, and remediation steps provided for record-keeping and post-incident review.

+## Blast Rdaius Investigation

+In regards to this Project I wrote a KQL to investigate the blast radius.
+To answer:

+- Did any of the two Compromised users
+  Access other endpoints in the network
+  Aside the compromised device within that
+  Time Range.

+- Did any of the Two Users logon to any other device within that time frame.
+  I wrote a KQL to check logon events.

+- Did any of the Compromised user run the enumeration commands on other endpoints in that Time frame.

+### KQL Results
+The KQL Results showed the
+Compromised user "Administrator" only
+Accessed one device which is the Compromi sed Device.
+The "Backdoor" User Created
+Could not be found logging to other endpoints or running any activity on other endpoint within that time frame as well.

+---